-- Initiate the site selection process; - Deliver engagement and communications activities to build awareness of the siting process and support communities and others who are interested in learning more about APM and the project; - Be ready to respond to requests from communities to conduct initial screening of potential sites and subsequent feasibility studies; - Respond to requests for additional information on the experiences internationally in implementing programs for the long-term management of used nuclear fuel; - Seek advice of municipal associations on materials and tools to assist communities interested in the siting process; - Prepare generic options for transport of used nuclear fuel from interim storage sites to a long-term management facility for use in the assessment of potential sites and transportation routes; - Refine tools and methods for conducting geoscientific assessments at candidate sites in both crystalline and sedimentary rock settings; - >> By 2013, be ready to begin detailed investigations of one or more sites; - Provide engineering designs and preliminary safety assessments as part of the process to evaluate candidate sites; and - " Refine tools and methods for assessing the suitability of a site in terms of environmental, social, cultural and economic factors.
+- " Be ready to respond to invitations from communities to conduct initial screening of potential sites and preliminary feasibility studies; - Deliver engagement and communications activities to build awareness of the siting process and support communities and others who are interested in learning more about APM and the project; - " Seek advice of municipal associations on materials and tools to assist communities interested in the siting process; - >> Prepare generic options for transport of used fuel from interim storage sites to a long-term management facility for use in the assessment of potential sites and transportation routes;

-In 2010, the NWMO will:

-- " Refine the Proposed Process for Selecting a Site in response to public input collected in 2009; - Publish the Process for Selecting a Site; - " Initiate site selection, subject to confirmation of the NWMO's readiness to proceed; - ) Implement activities to build awareness of the project, the siting process and opportunities for communities to learn more; - Expand communication materials to address a range of topics of interest identified during the NWMO's 2009 dialogues; - Provide briefings as requested by communities or organizations on the APM site selection process; and - Develop tools and methods for conducting geoscientific studies of candidate sites in crystalline and sedimentary settings, and assessment of environmental, social, cultural and economic factors.
+- " Refine tools and methods for conducting geoscientific assessments at candidate sites in both crystalline and sedimentary settings; - " Be ready to begin detailed investigations of proposed sites; - Provide engineering design and preliminary safety assessments to evaluate candidate sites; and - " Refine tools and methods for assessing the suitability of a site in terms of social, cultural and economic factors. - In 2010, the NWMO will: - Refine the Proposed Process for Selecting a Site in response to public input collected in 2009; - >> Issue the Process for Selecting a Site; - Initiate site selection, subject to confirmation of the NWMO's readiness to proceed; - Implement activities to build awareness of the project, the siting process and opportunities for communities to learn more; - " Provide briefings as requested by communities or organizations on the APM site selection process; and - Develop tools and methods for conducting geoscientific studies of candidate sites in crystalline and sedimentary settings, and assessment of social, economic and cultural factors.